Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: The Proposed Approach

 \subsection{Preliminary}

-We aim to address the issue of information leakage in masked autocoding and generative models for point clouds.
-Existing approaches have commonly resorted to leveraging farthest point sampling (FPS) as a means to pre-sample center points.
+We aim to address prior shape bias in masked autocoding and generative models for point clouds.
+Existing approaches have commonly resorted to leveraging farthest point sampling as a means to pre-sample center points.
 However, this method inadvertently confers the model with prior knowledge regarding the approximate shape of objects, thereby diminishing the inherent challenge of training the model.
 In contrast, our proposed approach introduces a differentiable center point acquisition method that fully leverages the semantic information of each part of the point cloud.
-This method effectively resolves the information leakage problem and significantly enhances the overall performance of the model.
+This method effectively resolves the prior shape bias problem and significantly enhances the overall performance of the model.
 Figure \ref{framework} illustrates the architecture of our proposed method.